souravmohile/house-price-prediction/README.md

-# house-price-prediction
+# House Price Prediction Project

-Enhanced the house price prediction project from the book "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow"
+This project is based on the 2nd chapter "End-to-end machine learning project" from the book Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow.

+In the original project the focus is to predict the prices of houses in LA using the following methods -
+1. Visualisation:
+  1. a
+  2. b
+  3. c
+2. Prediction:
+  1. a
+  2. b
+  3. c
+3. Evaluation:
+  1. a
+  2. b
+  3. c

+In this project we apply the same and some additional techniques for predicting the house prices in Mumbai, using the original as well as some new methods -
+1. Visualisation:
+  1. a
+  2. b
+  3. c
+2. Prediction:
+  1. a
+  2. b
+  3. c
+3. Evaluation:
+  1. a
+  2. b
+  3. c